Special Moments from South Florida Events

 We take risks and aren’t afraid of anything-especially you.
 We are not naive, we are free-spirited, tough individuals who seek challenges.
 We enjoy going into situations we are not “supposed” to be in or situations that would require other people to ingest four Xanax prior.We can wing it and you will never have to prepare us.
 We prefer excitement and delving into new experiences without much thought.
 Mastering uncharted territory?
 Sign us up.
 This is our blessing and our curse.

 2. Stay out of our way.
 Never try to hold us back from doing anything because we will leave you in our dust with no regrets.
 We believe we can change the world with what we’re doing, so don’t waste your energy trying to convince us otherwise.
 Our ambition is far stronger than your gym rat arms yanking us back.
 What you tell us to do, we will do the opposite.
 If you tell us not to go somewhere, we will absolutely go there.
 You might as well have a seat because you will lose this argument.
-We meet lots of people every day, every where we go- you are not special and can be replaced.
+We meet lots of people every day, every where we go.
+You are not special and can be replaced.
 Confused?
 Check out Beyonce’s “Irreplaceable” lyrics.

 3. We are social creatures.
 We are colorful, cheerful, confident butterflies that will land wherever we please.
 We will chat up any individual that comes our way because every person is important-no matter how bizarre.
-They were put here for a reason and our curiosity is immediately peaked by their strange behavior.
+They were put here for a reason and our curiosity is immediately piqued by their strange behavior.
 Any person could be a possible interview or a networking connection somewhere in the future…or it could just be an interesting chat with a unique individual.

 That being said, we are entertaining.
 Don’t hire a comedian at your next party, bring a journalist.
 We have a zest for life that others do not.
 We recognize the value of life and how short it can be because we read the headlines.
 We live every day like it is our last.
 If you don’t, we suggest you check out the local crime section of your daily paper.
 Better yet, try the obituaries for a killer reality check-no pun intended.

 4. Business is ongoing.
 Our day never ends and our networking is continuous.
 Don’t be surprised if our dinner plans get shut down because journalism never sleeps.
 Food will always be around, but the news changes every second.
-That particular interview we finagled could be a once in a lifetime opportunity and you will take a beackseat.
+That particular interview we finagled could be a once in a lifetime opportunity and you will take a back seat.
 We take chances and have a mindset that some opportunities only come around once.

-It’s not that we don’t think you’re important, it’s that we what we do is quite important.
+It’s not that we don’t think you’re important, it’s that what we do is quite important.
 Let’s face it, without the news, nobody would know what the hell is going on.

 5. We aren’t stupid.
-We’re used to being on edge and thinking on our feet, so we conversate well.
+We’re used to being on edge and thinking on our feet, so we converse well.
 If you want to banter, bring it-we are masters at this.
 We have a deep opinion regarding every topic you bring up and there are probably lots of layers or examples to back up our answer.
 We are taught to provide proof in our work, so you will always have factual information.

 We are not typical women who know the basics of current events or are dumb broads you meet at your local watering hole.
 Most of us are witty because we have seen and read it all.
 Nothing surprises us about humanity anymore, therefore we have to be lighthearted about it.
 People are screwed up and we know it…why not crack some jokes about it?
 Life is short.
 If you don’t have a sense of a humor, you will not last with a journalist.
 We are skilled at interviews, so we can smell BS from a mile away…don’t bother.